 - They’re suffering from aliments like dull haircoat or poor energy that can be alleviated through additional nutrients (such as omega-3 fatty acids) in their diet

-- It’s otherwise been determined that their nutritional needs aren’t being
+- It’s otherwise been determined that their nutritional needs aren’t being met

 You may also find yourself considering a diet change-up if you want to purchase a food made and sourced in the United States, or be forced to find a new food if your pet’s old grub has been recalled or discounted.
-Just be sure to keep your vet in the loop: You should always consult them before making changes to your pet’s diet.
+Just be sure to keep your vet in the loop: You should always consult your vet before making changes to your pet’s diet.

 How to Transition Your Pet to a New Food